Atem18/atemlire/_drafts/2018-09-16-how-to-create-and-host-a-personnal-website-in-less-than-5-minutes.md

 ---
 # Introduction

 Want to create a website ?

-Are you a DevOps like me that loves to control everything he builds ?
+Are you lazy ?
+Do you know a bit about DevOps ?

 Well, you are in the right place.

 Today, we will learn about Jekyll, Forestry, Docker, Travis CI and Datadog.

+Please be advice that it's not a step by step tutorial but more of a collection of the technologies that I used to create my personal website.

 Be ready, it starts now !